-Currently, she is a member and past president of the Tuolumne Charter Association of California School Administrators (TCACSA), Commissioner and Chair for First Five Tuolumne County, Columbia College Foundation Board Member, Board Member of the California Fiscal Crisis Management Team Board of Directors, YES Partnership Executive Board Member, Mother Lode Workforce Investment Board Member, Sonora Branch Member of the American Association of University Women, Chair of the Tuolumne Joint Powers Authority, Community Health Needs Assessment Task Force Member and Vice President of the Civic Advisory Board of Sonora Regional Medical Center.
+Currently, she is a member and past president of the Tuolumne Charter Association of California School Administrators (TCACSA), Commissioner and Chair for First Five Tuolumne County, Columbia College Foundation Board Member, Board Member of the California Fiscal Crisis Management Team Board of Directors, YES Partnership Executive Board Member, Mother Lode Workforce Investment Board Member, Sonora Branch Member of the American Association of University Women, Chair of the Tuolumne Joint Powers Authority, Community Health Needs Assessment Task Force Member and President of the Civic Advisory Board of Adventist Health, Sonora.

 Ms. Bulkin and her husband Gary Bulkin live in Twain Harte, and have four grown children and five grandchildren.

 TCSOS Administrative CabinetThe Administrative Cabinet at TCSOS represents the work of CCSESA's Steering Committees